 The Act applied to personal and sensitive data in computerised, manual or any other format so long as the data is in a system that allows the information to be readily accessible.
 The act covers all aspects of processing data from its collection, holding, access, use and disclosure to its destruction.

-Hove Village Day Nursery is required to keep and process certain information about its staff and families that attend the setting in accordance with its legal obligations under the new 2018 General Data Protection Regulation (GDPR).
+Hove Village is required to keep and process certain information about its staff and families that attend the setting in accordance with its legal obligations under the new 2018 General Data Protection Regulation (GDPR).

 Hove Village Day Nursery may, from time to time, be required to share personal information about its staff or families that attend the setting with other organisations, mainly the Local Authority, Health Services, Children’s Services and other third parties such as HMRC.